healthlocker/healthlocker/README.md

 * Feedback can be sent about the site from a form.
 This is done [using Bamboo and Amazon SES](https://github.com/dwyl/learn-phoenix-framework/blob/master/sending-emails.md)
 * Logged in users can track their sleep over time using the sleep tracker in toolkit
-* Users who have tracked sleep can view their hours slept over the past 7 days, including the weekly average.
+* Users who have tracked sleep can view:
+  * hours slept each night over the past week
+  * average number of hours slept over the past week
+  * times they woke up each night for the past week
+  * notes they made about their sleep from the past week
 * Users can view the previous 7 days sleep data, or go forward once they've gone back.